 Who doesn’t love a colorful, portable lunch?
-Our meal prep-friendly plant-based wraps are the perfect grab-and-go meal, made with crunchy collard greens, millet, roasted veggies and a fruity sauce.
+These meal prep-friendly vegan collard green wraps are the perfect grab-and-go meal and so flavorful.

 - Ultimate healthy grab-and-go lunch

 - Weight loss-friendly yet satiating

 Making these collard wraps is such a fun way to eat more greens!
 Even kids like them because they are bursting with color and fun to make.

 - Collard Greens: keep them raw or blanch them first; can be swapped with swiss chard, lettuce or kale!

 - Millet: a sweet and nutty gluten-free grain that can be swapped for rice, couscous, quinoa or other grains.

 - Chickpeas: our favorite legume for this wrap!

 - Veggies: this recipe calls for red cabbage, carrots, radishes and roasted eggplant, but the possibilities here really are endless!

 - Soy Yogurt, Mustard & Orange: these work in unison to create a simple yet flavorful vegan sauce that holds everything together beautifully.